julianxhokaxhiu/FFNx/README.md

 - [md5](http://www.zedwood.com/article/cpp-md5-function) ( for the Steam XML manifest )
 - [libpng](http://www.libpng.org/pub/png/libpng.html) ( for a better and faster PNG texture support )
 - [imgui](https://github.com/ocornut/imgui) ( to better debug the in-game engine )
+- [discohash](https://github.com/cris691/discohash) ( to extract an hash from palette game textures data known as animated textures )

 ## Canary vs Latest Release
 When you access the releases page, you will see two available download options: